What is the Best Indie Book Award®?

-- Novella/Short Story Collection
+Short Story Collection/Poetry Collection

 Can I Enter More Than One Book?

 You may enter more than one book in the contest, but each entry must be accompanied by the entry fee.

 Can I Enter The Same Book In More Than One Category?